Date: 11 October 2015. When it's

 like wood) is the "straight line" I need to work with.
 Argh.

-It's a boat and I have to
+boat and I wish to make her look nice.

 The next step in the project